SwayLtd/Bewr-Home/README.md

 See the [open issues](https://github.com/BewrApp/Bewr-Home/issues) for a list of proposed features (and known issues).

 ## Multi-platform
-Currently under development for Android and iOS.
-A web and desktop version will be adapted.
+Currently under development for Android, iOS, iPadOS and web.
+A desktop version will be adapted.